@arkade-os/sdk Documentation - v0.4.21

 })

-This can be used to move preconfirmed balances into finalized balances and to manually convert UTXOs and VTXOs.
+The settle method can be used to move preconfirmed balances into finalized balances and to manually convert onchain funds to virtual outputs.

 // For settling transactions